ros-navigation/navigation2/nav2_mission_executor/README.md

 ```

-The mission plan module uses the [Behavior-Tree.CPP library](https://github.com/BehaviorTree/BehaviorTree.CPP) to dynamically create a behavior tree from the input XML description.
+The mission plan module uses the [Behavior-Tree.CPP library](https://github.com/BehaviorTree/BehaviorTree.CPP) to dynamically create a Behavior Tree from the input XML description.
 It then generates and executes the tree and returns the status code (SUCESSFUL, FAILED, CANCELED) to the task client.

 ## Incorporating Recovery Behaviors

-The behavior tree can incorporate recovery actions by responding to conditions in the tree with other actions; a failure of one action could result in the execution of a recovery action, for example.
+The Behavior Tree can incorporate recovery actions by responding to conditions in the tree with other actions; a failure of one action could result in the execution of a recovery action, for example.

 ## Creating Behavior Tree Nodes

-To create a node that can be included in a behavior tree, there must first be an task server/client defined for it.
+To create a node that can be included in a Behavior Tree, there must first be an task server/client defined for it.
 For example, the NavigateToPose task is defined as follows:

 ```C++
 namespace nav2_tasks